dsa-ntc/midmissouridsa-ntc.github.io/chapter_readme.md

 If there is a social media account that you have that we don't have in the file, let the NTC know so we can add it to the template.

+## Changing the Blog Author Name

+At the moment, our the chapter website template only supports a single author for all posts.
+The name of this author can be changed in the `_data/blog.yml` file.

+If this is a problem for you, please let the NTC know so we can prioritize work appropriately.

 ## Useful Reference Links

 * Github documentation on creating, editing, moving, and deleting files: <https://docs.github.com/en/repositories/working-with-files/managing-files>